rpturnbull/rpturnbull.github.io/publications/README.md

  <h3>2023</h3>

 Turnbull R. P., Evans E., Dehghani-Sanij A. A., [Development and Validation of a Flexible Sensing Array for Placement within the Physical Human-Exoskeleton Interface](https://rpturnbull.github.io/publications/2023-09-29-ICORR/), presented at the International Consortium for Rehabilitation Robotics (ICORR), Singapore: IEEE RAS, IEEE EMBS, 2023, p.
-6. [Accepted].
+6.

  <h2> Other Contributions</h2>